Xilinx/vck190-base-trd/docs/source/filter2d_arch.rst

 filter which is essentially a grayscale image.
 The reason is that the human eye is more sensitive to intensity than color.
 The combined U/Y components which accounts for the color is merged back into the final output image unmodified.
-The processed frame is then written back to memory.
+The processed frame is then written back to memory by the datamover.

 License
 -------